herrault/Article-Phenology-of-Low-Mountain-Grasslands/Trends_NDVI_max/README.md

 # Read another CSV file "table_info.csv" into the data frame 'X'
 X = read.csv("table_info.csv")
+## Column names and definition
+# LandCover = Dominant land cover in the pixel (shrubs or herbaceous)

 # Merge the 'M' and 'X' data frames based on the common column "ID"
 ET = merge(M, X, by = "ID")